mjhea0/bootstrap3/blog_sample.md

     <script src="js/bootstrap.min.js"></script>
     ```

-At first glance, you can see that all compontenets are flat.
+At first glance, you can see that all components are flat.
 And if you're not a fan of flat design there is an alternative theme.
 Play around with the responsiveness by resizing your browser.
 Looks pretty good.
 Responsiveness is now a default in Bootstrap 3 - so now you don't have a choice: You must develop for mobile first. <3

 ### Grid System